 Share a story

 All Saints Church was built and consecrated in 1964 on a gifted parcel of land on the corner of Spear and Swift Streets in South Burlington, Vermont.
-It was the goal of the architect, Marcel Beaudin, to create an ethereal and other-worldly worship atmosphere, which was accomplished by floor to ceiling walls of variegated blue glass on the entire north and south sides of the nave.
+The goal of the architect, Marcel Beaudin, was to create an ethereal and other-worldly worship atmosphere, which was accomplished by floor to ceiling walls of variegated blue glass on the entire north and south sides of the nave.

 Worship times